neet-cv/ml.akasaki.space/docs/unlimited-paper-works/[0]unlimited-paper-works.md

 The introduction serves two purposes:

 - Stimulating and interests the subject
 - Putting the article in the large context

-Generally introductions do this by leading the reader from the `Gereral`(what is already known to the topic), to the `Specific`(what is not yet known), to the `Focused Question`(the authors are asking).
+Generally introductions achieve these goals by leading the reader from the `General`(what is already known to the topic), to the `Specific`(what is not yet known), to the `Focused Question`(what the authors are asking).
 Thus, the authors describe previous works and how they are related to it.

-Before we move on to the next section, ask yourself why the author do this study, and, does the researched question match up with the conclusion with the conclusions in the discussion?
+Before we move on to the next section, ask yourself why the authors did this study, and, does the researched question match up with the conclusions in the discussion?

 #### The results

 The results' section states:

 - What the author has found
-- Key data that often shown in figures or tables
+- Key data, often shown in figures or tables

-Ask yourself if the data collected appropriate to answer the research question before moving on to the next section.
+Ask yourself if the data collected are appropriate to answer the researched question before moving on to the next section.

 #### The methods